Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Algorithm and Analysis

 Our goal is to set up a Sherali-Adams LP relaxation for the Kamada-Kawai objective.
 The version of Sherali-Adams we use here works for discrete assignment problems, while Kamada-Kawai asks us to assign $x_1,\ldots,x_n$ to vectors in $\R^k$, so we need to discretize $\R^k$.
 The following lemma shows that only an additive $\eps$ is lost in the objective value if we discretize to $\bigO{\Delta / \eps}^{k}$ points.
 We defer the proof to Section~\ref{sec:discretization}. \begin{lemma}[Aspect ratio of the target space] Let $\Set{d_{i,j}}_{i,j \in [n]}$ satisfy $1 \leq d_{i,j} \leq \Delta$ for all $(i,j) \in \binom{n}{2}$ and let $\OPT$ be the optimal Kamada-Kawai objective value with respect to $\R^k$.
 For $0<\eps<1$, let $\mathcal{N}_{k, \Delta/\eps, 1}$ be a $1$-cover of $[-\Delta/\eps, \Delta/\eps]^k$.
 There exists an embedding $x_1,\ldots,x_n \in \mathcal{N}_{k, \Delta/\eps, 1}$, such that for all $(i,j) \in \binom{n}{2}$ we have:

 \end{lemma}

 We are now ready to describe our algorithm.
 We follow a fairly standard strategy for rounding Sherali-Adams relaxations: condition on the values of a few randomly-chosen variables and output a simple function of the $1$-wise local distributions on the remaining variables (in this case, simply their expectations).
-This strategy can also be used to prove e.g. Fact~\ref{fact:dense-csp}.
-Our main contribution is a new \emph{geometry-aware} analysis of this rounding procedure which obtains provable guarantees with $\approx \log(\Delta)/\eps$ levels of the Sherali-Adams hierarchy when embedding into the line or the plane. \begin{mdframed}
+Our main contribution is a new \emph{geometry-aware} analysis of this rounding procedure, which obtains provable guarantees with $\approx \log(\Delta)/\eps$ levels of the Sherali-Adams hierarchy when embedding into the line or the plane.